SESYNC-ci/sesync-ci.github.io/_posts/2018-04-19-browse-wms-with-shiny.md

 ```

-See a live demo of the app [here](https://shiny.sesync.org/apps/modis-browser/).
+See a live demo of the app [here](https://shiny.sesync.org/apps/modis-browser/) or get the code on [github](https://github.com/khondula/shiny-modis-browser).